wtlin1228/blog/content/blog/0032-building-a-react-component-library-part-1/index.md

 const Box = styled.div<StyledBoxProps>(sx)
 ```

-Then, the `Box` component can accept `sx` prop and can be used like this:
+Now, the `Box` component can accept `sx` prop and be used like this:

 ```tsx
 <Box